astronomer/astro-docs/ac/next/install-vm.md

 ## Prerequisites

 First, ensure the OS-level packages listed below are installed on your machines.
-If you're Debian-based, run `$ apt get <package>` to do so.
+If you're Debian-based, run ` sudo apt-get <package>` to do so.
 If you're running RedHat Linux, run `$ yum install <package>`.

 - sudo
 - python3
 - python3-dev (python3-devel for RHEL/CentOS)
+- python3-venv
 - gcc
+- postgresql
+- systemd

 You also need a database that is accessible to all the machines that will run your Airflow instance.
 While this guide walks through the process for configuring a PostgreSQL database, Airflow is compatible with all of the following databases: